-- Add Oracle 12.2, 12.1 or 11.2 client libraries to your operating system library search path such as PATH on Windows or LD LIBRARY PATH on Linux.
-On macOS move the files to ~/lib or /usr/local/lib. - If your database is remote, then download and unzip the client libraries from the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.
+- Add Oracle 18, 12 or 11.2 client libraries to your operating system library search path such as PATH on Windows or LD_LIBRARY_PATH on Linux.
+On macOS move the files to ~/lib or /usr/local/lib. - If your database is on a remote computer, then download and unzip the client libraries from the free Oracle Instant Client "Basic" or "Basic Light" package for your operating system architecture.